 ‘Library of Live’ is a pilot programme that will run throughout the year and offer children and young people new opportunities to engage in its live arts delivery.

-Supported by Arts Council England, the Festivals will offer a ‘library’ of free performances, open rehearsals, free books and digital downloads to young people in the Harrogate District.
+The Festivals will offer a ‘library’ of free performances, open rehearsals, free books and digital downloads to young people in the Harrogate District.

 Those aged eight to 18 will have the opportunity to attend high quality national and international artist performances for free, and 18-35 year-olds will receive bespoke ticket offers and digital engagement.